doomvox/raku-study/notes/69cent_tour_git.md

     2.  "commits" are SHA1 hashes

-        1.  they're long but you can abbreivate to 5 or 6 chars
+        1.  they're long but you can abbreviate to 5 or 6 chars

     3.  not file oriented: commits can include changes throughout the tree